mintyPT/QSwitch/readme.md

 # QSwitch

-Sublime Text 2 plugin to switch between a QCubed Form and its template.
+Sublime Text 2 plugin to help switch between files in QCubed projects

+## QSwitch

+Will switch between a form and its template, if present inside the same folder:

 Command palette: QCubed: QSwitch
 Hotkeys: CTRL + ALT + Q

+## QGo

+Will build a list of files with similar filenames to select and open.

+Command palette: QCubed: Go
+Hotkeys: CTRL + ALT + W